wavemaker/docs/learn/app-development/widgets/container/wizard.md

     [![](/learn/assets/WZ_defaultstep.png)](/learn/assets/WZ_defaultstep.png)

 - **Behavior**: **Show** property of the wizard can be used to show/hide the wizard based on a variable’s value.
 Show feature is bindable and can be bound to a boolean field in a dataset.
+- **headernavigation**: `headernavigation` property can be added in the Markup script and set as **False** to disable the navigation through Wizard stepper header numbers.
 - **Events** in Wizards:

 [![](/learn/assets/WZ_events.png)](/learn/assets/WZ_events.png)